-We estimate the net proceeds from the securities offered pursuant to this prospectus to be approximately \$12.2 million excluding the proceeds, if any, from the exercise of the warrants issued in this offering and after deducting the estimated underwriting discount and other estimated offering expenses, assuming the sale of 4,500,000 shares of common stock based on an assumed public offering price of \$2.98 per share, which was the last reported sale price of our common stock on The Nasdaq Capital Market on February 14, 2011.
-The actual net proceeds could be less than or greater than \$12.2 million, depending on the actual offering price and the actual number of units to be sold.
-Except as described in any later prospectus supplement or post-effective amendment, we currently anticipate using the net proceeds from the sale of our common stock and warrants primarily for general corporate purposes, including to support research and research and development activities, which include:
+We estimate the net proceeds from the securities offered pursuant to this prospectus to be approximately \$21.6 million excluding the proceeds, if any, from the exercise of the warrants issued in this offering and after deducting the estimated underwriting discount and other estimated offering expenses, based on the sale of 10,000,000 units at a public offering price of \$2.35 per unit.
+Except as described in any later prospectus supplement or post-effective amendment, we currently anticipate using the net proceeds from the sale of our common stock and warrants primarily for general corporate purposes, including to support research and development activities, which include:

-- Expenses related to resolving the key remaining Chemistry, Manufacturing and Controls (CMC) issue that must be addressed to potentially gain regulatory approval of Surfaxin® for the prevention of RDS, including completion of the ongoing comprehensive pre-clinical program, the filing of the Complete Response and preparation for the potential approval of Surfaxin in the first quarter 2012. - · Limited investments in our Surfaxin LSTM and Aerosurf® programs, which, together with Surfaxin, are focused on redefining and improving the management of neonatal patients with RDS.
+- Expenses related to resolving the key remaining Chemistry, Manufacturing and Controls (CMC) issue that must be addressed to potentially gain U.S. regulatory approval of Surfaxin for the prevention of RDS, including completion of the ongoing comprehensive pre-clinical program, the filing of the Complete Response and preparation for the potential approval of Surfaxin in the first quarter 2012. - · Limited investments in our Surfaxin LS and Aerosurf programs, which, together with Surfaxin, are focused on redefining and improving the management of neonatal patients with RDS.
 Surfaxin LS is a lyophilized formulation of Surfaxin that is manufactured as a dry powder and reconstituted as a liquid prior to administration and offers ease of administration and other potential benefits.
 Aerosurf, our KL4 surfactant in aerosolized form, is a drug-device combination product based on our proprietary capillary aerosolization technology and potentially can be administered without the invasive procedures that are required for the currently-approved surfactants.